 Setting: Sicily

-This book won’t be published until April but I have included it because I read an advance reader copy and loved it!
 This one is a mix of contemporary/historical/mystery – a great suspenseful read!

 Sara Marsala’s life is a mess – her restaurant failed, she’s going through a divorce, her husband is trying to get full custody of their 4 year-old daughter and now her great-aunt Rosie has died.
 Rosie has, however, left Sara the deed to a possibly valuable property in Sicily that the family knew nothing about as well as a plane ticket.